MicrosoftDocs/query-docs/query-languages/m/text-start.md

 ## Example 2

-Get the first four characters of the first name and the first three characters of the last name to create an individual's username that also includes the company website.
+Use the first four characters of the first name and the first three characters of the last name to create an individual's email address.

 **Usage**